 What resources do you like to use?

-Past papers from the student’s chosen school are key, also other similar entrance papers from other schools are good practice (such as free papers from Owl Tutors UK).
+Past papers from the student’s chosen school are key, also other similar entrance papers from other schools are good practice.
 For English, I also choose similar texts or poems that are well known, for analysis.
-For Maths, I also use “Try Some” practice exercises from our SAT book (the SAT is the US test taken in Grade 12), on key revision topics such as Fractions, Percentages etc. I also us good online resources here, such as the “Maths is Fun” website.
+For Maths, I also use “Try Some” practice exercises from our SAT book (the SAT is the US test taken in Grade 12), on key revision topics such as Fractions, Percentages etc. I also use good online resources here, such as the “Maths is Fun” website.

-How to do you prepare your students for the exams?
+How do you prepare your students for the exams?

 I use the past papers available to help assess where the student is already at ease and where they need more focus.
 We’ll go through theory and practice on any areas where the student is less confident, but it’s also important to build on the strengths they have, to aim to maximize their score.
 We also review exam techniques, timing, speed, staying calm etc.